-ATTENDANCE: Class lectures are extremely important as some material is not conveniently available elsewhere.
+ATTENDANCE/SYLLABUS ASSIGNMENT: Class lectures are extremely important as some material is not conveniently available elsewhere.
 The textbook is to act as an aid, as the organization and depth of focus in the lecture material will differ slightly.
 In addition, each new class builds on the foundation developed in the previous class.
 Therefore, consistent attendance is essential to your success in this class.
-Over the quarter 1 point will be given for attendance on twenty selected days for a maximum of 20 points possible.
+Over the quarter half of one point will be given for attendance on 30 random instructor selected days for a maximum of 15 points possible.
 These points will be given at the BEGINNING of class, so if you are late you will not receive them.
+In addition, 1 point will be given for a short assignment passed out the first day of class, bringing the total points for this section up to 16 maximum.